-The Confidence Weighted and Bernoulli Naïve Bayes algorithms show the most promise for email classification, with CW generally giving the best performance.
+CW and BNB show the most promise for email classification, with CW generally giving the best performance.
 Both perform very well on our email data set, showing good performance on both frequent and sparse classes.
 They also both avoid repeated errors.
-Conversely, Multinomial Naïve Bayes and Term Frequency-Inverse Document Frequency show themselves to be poor choices.
-The generality of these conclusions is limited by the fact that we only have data from one user, but the size and complexity of this data set provide a good basis for eliminating some algorithms from further consideration.
+Conversely, MNB and TFIDF show themselves to be poor choices.
+The generality of these conclusions is limited by the fact that we only have data from one user, but the size and complexity of this data set provide a basis for eliminating some algorithms from further consideration.
 We plan to deploy CW, BNB, and PA in a publically-distributed version of TaskTracer later this year.